Brown/Wheaton Faculty Fellows Program

 The purpose of the Faculty Fellows Program is to develop advanced competency in undergraduate teaching in a liberal arts environment.
 Brown/Wheaton interns in the liberal arts will find and enact their own most effective teaching style, will learn how to teach with concern for the whole student, and will experience the special multidisciplinary collegiality that characterizes the undergraduate liberal arts college.
 This will include learning how to articulate for a broader audience the most exciting elements of their own research, and how to advance from teaching what others have learned toward professing their own knowledge.

-Administration of the Program will be shared at Wheaton by the Office of the Provost and the Kollett Center for Collaborative Learning, and at Brown by the Office of the Dean of the Graduate School and the Harriet W. Sheridan Center for Teaching and Learning.
+Administration of the Program will be shared at Wheaton by the Office of the Provost, and at Brown by the Office of the Dean of the Graduate School and the Harriet W. Sheridan Center for Teaching and Learning.
 Administrative concerns include: selecting Brown students as interns; determining appropriate compensation for Interns once they have been selected; supervising and supporting interns at both institutions; assessing interns and integrating assessment into their learning; and periodic assessment of the Faculty Fellows Program.

 Level of Compensation

 Normally, an intern's compensation will be the equivalent of what the student would have earned teaching a course at Brown; this varies slightly among disciplines.

 Qualifications and Expectations of Interns

 Interns will typically be advanced graduate students, well along on the dissertation, who have participated in the Sheridan Center's certification programs.
 The ideal candidate will have completed or be in the process of earning a Sheridan Teaching Certificate III.
 The Wheaton internship then becomes the logical on site practicum to complete a program in pedagogy.
 Students who do not meet this ideal, however, may be considered, but will be expected to participate in Sheridan Center programs during the internship.